Alexandra S. Mulvey

 Senior Editor and Research Analyst

 (212) 688-7515 x266

-Alexandra S. Mulvey joined CRI’s communications team in June 2010 as science writer and has been associate director of communications since 2011.
+Alexandra S. Mulvey joined CRI’s communications team in June 2010.
 Prior to joining CRI, Alexandra was assistant director of foundation and corporate relations at The Rockefeller University, where she gained experience translating complex scientific language and concepts into understandable narrative for lay audiences for development and fundraising purposes.
 In addition to telling CRI’s scientific story in new and compelling ways, Alexandra is particularly interested in developing new strategies to convey CRI impact, to strengthen CRI’s brand identity and increase awareness of CRI’s work, and to enhance CRI’s outreach efforts to cancer patients and other community stakeholders.